bgruening/docker-galaxy-stable/README.md

 2. Include `FROM bgruening/galaxy-stable` at the top of the file.
 This means that you use the Galaxy Docker Image as base Image and build your own extensions on top of it.
 3. Supply the list of desired tools in a file (`my_tool_list.yml` below).
 See [this page](https://github.com/galaxyproject/ansible-galaxy-tools/blob/master/files/tool_list.yaml.sample) for the file format requirements.
 4. Execute `docker build -t my-docker-test .`
+4a. (if behind proxy).
+Add the ENV http_proxy and https_proxy variables as IPs (to avoid nameserver resolution problems) as in the example below.
 5. Run your container with `docker run -p 8080:80 my-docker-test`
 6. Open your web browser on `http://localhost:8080`

-For a working example, have a look at the  or the  Dockerfile's.
+For a working example, have a look at these  Dockerfiles.
 - [deepTools](http://deeptools.github.io/) [Dockerfile](https://github.com/bgruening/docker-recipes/blob/master/galaxy-deeptools/Dockerfile)
 - [ChemicalToolBox](https://github.com/bgruening/galaxytools/tree/master/chemicaltoolbox) [Dockerfile](https://github.com/bgruening/docker-recipes/blob/master/galaxy-chemicaltoolbox/Dockerfile)